What is Knee in Compression

 The key benefit of soft-knee compression is that it makes the very beginning of gain reduction much less noticeable thus conserving the musical phrasing sounding extra natural.

-The explanation soft-knee compression is so engaging for audio engineers and studio guys alike is the truth that they’re not the default setting (and even a choice) in most compressors, with some uncommon exceptions.
+The explanation that soft-knee compression is so engaging for audio engineers and studio guys alike is the truth that they’re not the default setting (and even a choice) in most compressors, with some uncommon exceptions.

 Whereas Hard Knee compression is extra suitable for ‘attacky’ sounds, filled with transients, a Soft Knee setting in your compressor provides you with a more gradual compression, which is ideal for conditions when you want an extra clear outcome!